 His Marquina 1961 is the best oil cruet ever designed.
 I learnt about it when I was a teenager, and I fell in love with it.

 Legend goes Rafael Marquina (1921- 2013) often introduced himself as “the father of Nani Marquina”.
-Nani designs beautiful rugs that she sells on nanimarquina.com, where you can also find his dad’s iconic artifact.
+Nani designs beautiful rugs that she sells on nanimarquina.com, where you can also find her dad’s iconic artifact.

 Illustration by Silvia Fernández Palomar